-- (1) This section applies if- - (a) the commissioner is satisfied that the name of a registered party (the first party) is relevantly similar to the name of another registered party (the second party) that was registered under this part later than the first party; and - (b) when it was registered the second party was related to the first party; and - (c) the registered officer of the first party objects in writing to the continued use of the name by the second party; and - (d) the commissioner is satisfied that the parties are not related at the time of the objection.
+- (1) This section applies if- - (a) the commissioner is satisfied that the name, or an acronym of the name, of a registered party (the first party)- - (i) so nearly resembles the name, or an acronym of the name, of another registered party (the second party) that it is likely to be confused with or mistaken for that name; or - (ii) suggests that the parties- - (A) are related; or - (B) have a connection or relationship; and - (b) the second party was registered later than the first party; and - (c) the second party was related to the first party when the second party was registered; and - (d) the registered officer of the first party objects in writing to the continued use of the name by the second party; and - (e) the commissioner is satisfied that, at the time of the objection- - (i) if the name or acronym suggests the parties are related-the parties are not related; or - (ii) if the name or acronym suggests the parties have a connection or relationship-the parties do not have that connection or relationship. - (2) The commissioner must- - (a) uphold the objection; and - (b) by written notice, tell the registered officer of the second party that the second party will be deregistered under section 98 (Cancellation of registration of political parties) if-

-- (2) The commissioner must- - (a) uphold the objection; and - (b) by written notice, tell the registered officer of the second party that the second party will be deregistered under section 98 (Cancellation of registration of political parties) if- - (i) it does not make an application under section 95 (Changes to particulars in register) for a change of name within 28 days after the registered officer receives the notice; or - (ii) it makes the application, but the application is refused. - (3) The name of a registered party is relevantly similar to the name of another registered party if the commissioner is satisfied on reasonable grounds that the name so nearly resembles the name of the other party that it is likely to be confused with or mistaken for that name. - (4) In this section:
+- (i) it does not make an application under section 95 (Changes to particulars in register) for a change of name within 28 days after the registered officer receives the notice; or - (ii) it makes the application, but the application is refused.